EtherealEngine/etherealengine-docs/docs/1_host/2_devops_deployment/1_minikube.md

 'current' column.

-Once kubectl is pointed to minikube, from the top of the Ethereal Engine repo, run `helm install -f </path/to/agones-default-values.yaml> agones agones/agones --version "1.31.0"` to install Agones and `helm install local-redis redis/redis` to install redis.
+Once kubectl is pointed to minikube, from the top of the Ethereal Engine repo, run `helm install -f </path/to/agones-default-values.yaml> agones agones/agones` to install Agones and `helm install local-redis redis/redis` to install redis.

 > [agones-default-values.yaml](https://github.com/EtherealEngine/ethereal-engine-ops/blob/master/configs/agones-default-values.yaml) can be found in [ethereal-engine-ops](https://github.com/EtherealEngine/ethereal-engine-ops) repo.